thurn/dungeonstrike/notes/skeleton.md

 * Need a way to compensate for varying Room effect power-level to make you want to put them in your deck
 * Master Currency: "Menace"?
 "Peril"?
 "Threat"?
 * Non-hostile creatures?
 Diplomacy?
 Retreats?
 Information from creatures?
+* Named creatures in specific rooms?
 * How does trasure work?
+* Keys?
+* Room **slots** for occupants/treasure/items/etc for Master's consumption, go away when viewd by Champion, who just gets a narrative about the occupants of the room.

 # Master Deck
 * 60 Cards